carnegiemellonracing/PerceptionsLibrary22a/documentation/html/source/index.rst

 understanding of the environment around it.
 To understand the specifics of these algorithms, please refer to the documentation.

+This documentation is a guide to the perception algorithms which follows the same structure as the Perceptions Library Github repository.
+The documentation is divided into two main sections: the perception algorithms and the scripts that are used to run the algorithms.
+The perception algorithms section provides a detailed explanation of the algorithms used in the perception stack.
+The scripts section provides a detailed explanation of the scripts that are used to run the perception algorithms.
+For further details about the perception algorithms, please refer to the github, which has detailed inline comments for each function.

 Getting Started
 ===============